 Beware Of Inverse, Double & Triple Funds

-My advice remains the same . . . these types of exotic ETFs are neither good nor bad.
+My advice remains the same . . .
+These types of exotic ETFs are neither good nor bad.
 You just have to understand how they are calculated and trade them sparingly.

 Top 10 Most Traded ETFs

 While the universe of ETFs is constantly growing, you should try as best you can to focus on those with higher volume.
-The extra liquidity will help you get in and out fast (and at much smaller bid/ask spreads which keep more money in your pocket).
+The extra liquidity will help you get in and out fast (and at much smaller bid/ask spreads that keep more money in your pocket).